 Students can often have challenges managing money: this may be because it’s the first time they have had to budget for themselves, or their income might not meet their living costs.

-They can also advise students who need to leave their family home unexpectedly and need emergency financial support, and students who are independent of their family such as care experienced or estranged students, or students with a forced migration background (refugees and asylum seekers).
-Students with a disability or long-term ill health, and students with children may be eligible for additional funding.
+They can also advise students who need to leave their family home unexpectedly and need emergency financial support, and students who are independent of their family such as care experienced or estranged students, or who have a forced migration background.
+Students with a disability or long term ill health, and students with children may be eligible for additional funding.
 There is separate financial guidance for international students.

-Students can access self-help guidance on the ACS website and if they need one to one advice they can email ACS for advice or book a confidential appointment via the Advice and Counselling Service website.
+Students can access self-help guidance on the website and if they need one to one advice they can email via the contact us webform for advice or book a confidential appointment via the Advice and Counselling Service website.

 Fees and Funding

-Home students are entitled to tuition fee loans and maintenance loans.
+Home undergraduate students are generally entitled to tuition fee loans and maintenance loans.

 Financial Assistance Fund

 The Financial Assistance Fund is available to help any Queen Mary student that is fully enrolled and eligible for funding with unforeseen costs and hardship.